Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 - Modbus TCP Client (that is, as modbus master), querying data from Modbus TCP servers (that is, modbus slaves).
 - Modbus serial master, querying data from modbus serial slaves

-The Modbus TCP binding polls the slaves in an configurable interval for a configurable length. openHAB commands are translated to write requests.
+The Modbus binding polls the slaves with an configurable poll period. openHAB commands are translated to write requests.

 # Installation